spack/spack-tutorial/tutorial_packaging.rst

 * add dependencies; and
 * add the configuration arguments needed to build the package.

-For the moment, though, let's see what Spack does with the skeleton.

-Exit your editor and try to build the package with the ``spack install``
+For the moment, though, let's see what Spack does with the skeleton by trying to install the package using the ``spack install`` command:
-command:

 .. literalinclude:: outputs/packaging/install-mpileaks-1.out
    :language: console